aranvhout/OMSS_generator/omss_documentation.md

   (e.g., set to `NONE`) to allow for arithmetic operations on the number of elements.

-#### Example
+##### Example

-Let’s uses these attributypes to create a more constrained puzzle for Bigshape.
+Let’s uses these `Attributetypes` to create a more constrained puzzle for `Bigshape`.
 Specifically, we will use some of the instances above to make a puzzle of red, medium sized squares with a progression in the angle (i.e. making the triangle rotate).

 ``` python
 import omss